afrancom9/Random-Quote-Generator/README.md

 # Random Quote Generator
- This site will generate random quote each time it is visited or refreshed.
+ This site will generate random quote each time you click on the "Show another quote" button or every ten seconds.